 Categorical budget constraints continue to be a concern of the FA Director.
 California has enjoyed positive economic conditions over the past few years.
 As a result, community college administrations have received cost of living adjustments that have been passed on as salary increases to staff.
 There has also been additional funding passed down to community colleges to improve student success programs.
-New financial aid grants have been created for community college students; the Student Success Completion Grant, AB19 Sequoias College Promise, Cal Grants for students with dependent children, CA Virtual College, and CARES Emergency Financial Aid Grants.
+New financial aid grants have been created for community college students; the Student Success Completion Grant, AB19 Sequoias College Promise, Cal Grants for students with dependent children, CA Virtual College, and FAFSA Simplification.

 Additional funding has not been passed down to financial aid offices to keep up with growth happening at community colleges in other service areas.
 Categorical BFAP funding to community college financial aid offices does not allow for COLA increase.
 40% of the financial aid program is categorically funded.
 60% is MOE from general fund.
 Salary increases have pushed general fund budgets beyond the state required MOE.
 Discretionary funding in categorical budgets used for consulting, staff development, and outreach support have been greatly reduced to cover salary costs.
-Consultant costs are a necessary to keep the \$40 Million financial aid program running smoothly for students.
+Consultant costs are necessary to keep the \$40 Million financial aid program running smoothly for students.

 The State has not increased financial aid administrative funding for several years.
-Under the new Student Centered Funding Formula, MIS data shows that financial aid offices contribute 28% (2B) of revenue to their colleges.
-Yet only 4.2% of that revenue is reinvested into financial aid programs on campus.
 Administrative burden has significantly increased.
 Financial aid (and other student services) programs are being asked to implement additional grants, provide additional outreach, provide financial literacy training, support student success programs, support DACA/Dreamers, support foster youth students, support homeless students, and other new initiatives coming from the Chancellor's Office.
-Staff are already stressed to accomplish all that is being asked of them.
+Staff are stressed to accomplish all that is being asked of them.